noraeisner/LATTE/README.md

 			python3 -m LATTE

-This will open up a box for you that prompts you to enter a TIC ID and indicate whether you would like to extract the information from the 2-minute cadence ('Standard mode') or 30-minute candence Full Frame Image (FFI) data ('FFI mode')
+This will open up a box for you that prompts you to enter a TIC ID and indicate whether you would like to extract the information from the 2-minute cadence ('Standard mode') or 30-minute candence Full Frame Image (FFI) data ('FFI mode').

 Once a TIC ID has been entered, the program will tell you in what sectors that target has been observed.
 If you want to look at all of the sectors, either enter them or simply press enter with nothing in the box.
 Alternatively, enter the sectors that you are interested in and enter them separated by commas.
 Remember that LATTE will have to download all the data for each sector so you might not always want to look at all of the sectors.

-TESS data is released periodically approximately once a month.
-When there is a new data release run the program with:

-			python3 -m LATTE --new-data

-which will automatically download the files that you need to access the new TESS data.

 **Normal Mode**